uxpin-merge/design-system-react/README.md

 [UXPin](http://uxpin.com) is a leading code–based design platform.

-## How to use Merge integration with IBM Carbon?
+## How to use Merge integration with Salesforce Lightning?

 Merge is currently only available for selected beta users.